<> <>

 Our shakes are packed full of 20 vitamins and minerals, high-quality protein and pre and probiotics and come with fibre to keep you fuller for longer instead of causing an increased appetite.

-The Steady weight loss plan, which involves consuming meal replacement shakes just once a day combined with a low-calorie diet, can help you lose 4% of your body weight in 12 weeks [14].
+On the other hand, when consuming meal replacement shakes just once a day combined with a low-calorie diet, can help you lose 4% of your body weight in 12 weeks [14].

 Ultimately, the ketogenic diet has risen in popularity but there's currently limited long-term research into its effectiveness for sustainable and consistent weight loss.